svenmalvik/svenmalvik.com/_posts/2020-05-16-azure-appconfiguration-feature-flags.md

 ---
 layout: post
-title:  Azure App Configuration Introduction - Part 2
+title:  Azure App Configuration Introduction - Part2
 subtitle: Using feature flags in Spring Boot
 tags: [Azure, Azure App Configuration, Spring Boot]
 comment: false
 ---

 *Sometimes we would like to test a new feature of an application.
 Or we would like to disable code junks because they are not fully implemented.
 Feature toggling, or feature flags make this possible.
-This post will discuss how I build a spaceship from scratch with with Spring Boot and the support of Azure App Configuration to enable and disable featutures of my spaceship.*
+This post will discuss how I build a spaceship from scratch with Spring Boot and the support of Azure App Configuration to enable and disable features of my spaceship.*

 ---